fhnw-iot-5ibb1/fhnw-iot-project-raspberryreef/README.md

 <img src="Images/Others/Aquarium.jpg" width="640"/>

 ### Hardware Wiring
 Since I wanted to use the GPIO pins of my Raspberry Pi directly and without a grove base hat I needed to wire all the sensors and actuators by myself.
 For prototyping I used jumper cables, wires and a breadboard.
 The wiring diagram below represents my prototype.
 It was created with the Fritzing tool.
 The wiring diagram can be found here: [Fritzing/RaspberryReef.fzz](Fritzing/RaspberryReef.fzz).
-It includes the pin numbers of the pins used for each sensor.
+It includes the pin numbers of the pins used for each sensor and actuator.

 <img src="Images/Others/Fritzing.jpg" width="640"/>